flexera-public/right_aws/README.txt

   by Amazon's services are classified as temporary errors.
   These errors are automaticallly retried using exponentially increasing intervals.
   The number of retries is user-configurable.
-- Fast REXML-based parsing of responses (as fast as a pure Ruby solution allows)
+- Fast REXML-based parsing of responses (as fast as a pure Ruby solution allows).
+- Uses libxml (if available) for faster response parsing.
 - Support for large S3 list operations.
 Buckets and key subfolders containing many (> 1000) keys are listed in entirety.
 Operations based on list (like bucket clear) work on arbitrary numbers of keys.
 - Support for streaming GETs from S3, and streaming PUTs to S3 if the data source is a file.
 - Support for single-threaded usage, multithreaded usage, as well as usage with multiple AWS accounts.
-- Test suite (requires AWS account to do "live" testing)
+- Test suite (requires AWS account to do "live" testing).

 == THREADING:

-All RightScale AWS gems offer two threading options:
+All RightScale AWS interfaces offer two threading options:
 1. Use a single persistent HTTP connection per process.
 2. Use a persistent HTTP connection per Ruby thread.

-Either way, it doesn't matter how many RightAws::S3 objects you create, they all use the same per-program or per-thread connection.
+Either way, it doesn't matter how many (for example) RightAws::S3 objects you create, they all use the same per-program or per-thread connection.
 The purpose of sharing the connection is to keep a single persistent HTTP connection open to avoid paying connection overhead on every request.
-However, if you have multiple concurrent threads, you may want or need an HTTP connection per thread to enable concurrent requests to S3.
+However, if you have multiple concurrent threads, you may want or need an HTTP connection per thread to enable concurrent requests to AWS.
 The way this plays out in practice is:
-1. If you have a non-multithreaded Ruby program, use the non-multithreaded setting for Gem.
+1. If you have a non-multithreaded Ruby program, use the non-multithreaded setting.
-2. If you have a multi-threaded Ruby program, use the multithreaded setting to enable concurrent requests to S3 (SQS, EC2).
+2. If you have a multi-threaded Ruby program, use the multithreaded setting to enable concurrent requests to S3 (or SQS, or EC2).
-3. For running under Mongrel/Rails, use thhe non-multithreaded setting for Gem even though rel is multithreaded.
+3. For running under Mongrel/Rails, use the non-multithreaded setting even though mongrel is multithreaded.
 This is because only one Rails handler is invoked at time (i.e. it acts like a single-threaded program)

 Note that due to limitations in the I/O of the Ruby interpreter you